Dan Stannard: Life and career

-David Stannard was born in Peshawar, Pakistan on 28 November 1937, to British parents.
+David Stannard was born in Peshawar on 28 November 1937 in what is now Pakistan, but which at the time was part of the North-West Frontier Province of British India, to British parents.
 In 1947, they left Asia and returned to the United Kingdom, settling in Lichfield and later Liverpool.

 Stannard emigrated to Southern Rhodesia and joined the British South Africa Police (BSAP) in March 1957, becoming a career policeman, and a detective in the Criminal Investigation Department (CID), serving with distinction.
 During his tenure in the CID, he served in several specialist sections, including the Fraud Squad and later headed the section dealing with serious crimes of violence.
 Early in his career, he was responsible for investigating the Crocodile Gang (a member of which was eventually to become his political master) for murders and other serious crimes while stationed in the Manicaland Province.
 At one time he investigated elements of Rhodesia's most prestigious military unit – the Selous Scouts – concerning allegations of poaching and ivory trafficking.
 Dan Stannard was seconded to the Rhodesian Special Branch (SB) as Acting Provincial Special Branch Officer, Salisbury and Mashonaland, shortly before Zimbabwean independence.

 At the time of Independence in 1980, Stannard was appointed the official Liaison Officer to work with both ZANU and ZAPU guerrillas who were then based at the Audio Visual Centre at the University.
 After independence he was transferred to Special Branch Headquarters, where he became Deputy Director (Internal) (DDIN) of Branch I, under Mike Reeves.